inkstitch/inkstitch/collections/_docs/en/001-002-install-macos.md

 ### Ink/Stitch doesn't run / is greyed out

+**M1 processors (Apple Silicon Mac)**

+Most common issue is a missing Rosetta installation.
+To fix the issue run this command in your terminal: `softwareupdate --install-rosetta --agree-to-license`

 **Confirm installation path**

 Check if you extracted Ink/Stitch into the correct folder.
 If the `User extensions folder` doesn't work out correctly, you can also try to install into the `Inkscape extensions folder`.